AbdullahAlharbi1998/UFTR-OpenMC-Model/README.md

 ## Areas for Improvement

-While the UFTR OpenMC model demonstrates strong agreement with experimental data, several enhancements are identified that could further improve its accuracy and extend its utility.
+While the model demonstrates strong agreement with experimental data, several enhancements are identified that could further improve its accuracy and extend its utility.
 These areas are listed below in order of significance.

 ### 1. Depletion Modeling and Operational History Representation